VDI Infrastructure: Citrix vs. VMware

 Regardless of whichever solution is discussed, the VDI space typically requires five base components:

-Each vendor product is obviously a little different, but functionally they accomplish the same goals.
+Each vendor's product is a little different, but they accomplish the same goals functionally.
 Collectively, these five components integrate to provide a solution whose end goal is to provide access anywhere, anytime, on any device.
 That's the entire VDI pitch in five words.

 Terminology to Know